tari-project/rfcs/src/RFC-0250_Covenants.md

 Each field tag returns a consensus encoded byte representation of the value contained in the field.
 How those bytes are interpreted depends on the covenant.
-For instance, `filter_fields_hashed_eq` will concatenate the bytes and hash the result whereas `filter_field_int_eq` will interpret the bytes as a little-endian 64-bit unsigned integer.
+For instance, `filter_fields_hashed_eq` will concatenate the bytes and hash the result whereas `filter_field_eq` will interpret the bytes as a little-endian 64-bit unsigned integer.

 #### Set operations